BrownCSCI1430/Homework0_Primer_Template/README.md

  # Project 0

-- We strongly recommend using [Overleaf](https://www.overleaf.com/) for turning LaTeX files into PDFs.
+- For LaTeX, [Overleaf](https://www.overleaf.com/) is a friendly system for turning LaTeX files into PDFs.
+You can also install your own LaTeX distribution, such as MiKTeX.

 Fill in the document named `Project0_Template.tex`.